-Color table 60

-Copying the map to the clipboard or saving to disk

-Changing the title of the map

-Zooming in and out and navigating in the map

-Getting data for specific polygons

-Highlighting specific regions in the map

-Updating the map72

-Storing and re-loading your settings72
+Storing and re-loading your settings 86

-Exporting the data underlying the map73
+Exporting the data underlying the map 87

 What are the HSMUs and what information is available?
+99

-How to visualize the HSMU information
+How to visualize the HSMU information 99

-Loading data based on the GUI presets
+Loading data based on the GUI presets 99

-Examples
+Examples .
+103

-Drawing a map showing the nitrate surplus for EU27 at regional level in the base year
+Drawing a map showing the nitrate surplus for EU27 at regional level in the base year .
+103

-Drawing a map of the High Nature Value Farmland indicator for Belgium for the base year
+Drawing a map of the High Nature Value Farmland indicator for Belgium for the base year .
+105

-Drawing a map showing changes between the base year and the ex-ante results from the baseline 95
+Drawing a map showing changes between the base year and the ex-ante results from the baseline 109

-Drawing a map with the base year results next to one showing changes from the base year to the baseline results
+Drawing a map with the base year results next to one showing changes from the base year to baseline results

-Index
+The software behind the mapping viewer and the CAPRI exploitation tools .
+115

+CAPRI tasks as business model .
+116

+Execution of tasks via a GamsStarter and GamsThread. .
+116

+Refactoring the mapping part .
+117

+Views as the basic concept .
+118

+Data model .
+118

+Client based solution .
+119

+The geometry model .
+119

+The structure of the XML definition files for the views .
+121

+General comments .
+121

+Necessary tags for tables .
+121

+Defining the items of the table .
+122

+Additional tags .
+123

+<defpivot></defpivot> .
+123

+<defview></defview> .
+124

+<c00></c00> 12/